Tilth: Rotation

 Crop rotation can help restore tilth in compacted soils.
 Two processes contribute to this gain.
 First, accelerated organic matter decomposition from tillage ends under the sod crop.
 Another way to achieve this is via no-till farming.
 Second, grass and legume sods develop extensive root systems that continually grow and die off.
-The dead roots supply a source of active organic matter, which feeds soil organisms that create aggregation - the soil carbon sponge.
+The dead roots supply a source of active organic matter, which feeds soil organisms that create aggregation – the soil carbon sponge.
 Beneficial organisms need continual supplies of organic matter to sustain themselves and they deposit the digested materials on soil aggregates and thereby stabilize them.
 Also, the living roots and symbiotic microorganisms (for example, mycorrhizal fungi) can exude organic materials that nourish soil organisms and help with aggregation.
 Grass and legume sod crops therefore deposit more organic matter in the soil than most other crops.

-Some annual rotation crops such as buckwheat also have dense, fibrous, root systems and can improve tilth.
+Some annual rotation crops, such as buckwheat, also have dense, fibrous, root systems and can improve tilth.
 Crop mixtures with different rooting systems can be beneficial.
-For example, red clover seeded into winter wheat provide additional roots and a more protein-rich soil organic matter.
+For example, red clover seeded into winter wheat provides additional roots and a more protein-rich soil organic matter.

 Other rotation crops are more valuable for improving subsoils.
-Perennial crops such as alfalfa have strong, deep, penetrating tap roots that can push through hard layers, especially during wet periods when the soil is soft.
+Perennial crops, such as alfalfa, have strong, deep, penetrating tap roots that can push through hard layers, especially during wet periods when the soil is soft.
 These deep roots establish pathways for water and future plant roots, and produce soil organic matter.

 Crops rotation can extend the period of active growth compared to conventional row crops, leaving more organic material behind.
-For example, in a corn-soybean rotation, active growth occurs 32% of the time, while a dry bean–winter wheat–corn rotation is active 72% of the time.
+For example, in a corn–soybean rotation, active growth occurs 32% of the time, while a dry bean–winter wheat–corn rotation is active 72% of the time.
 Crops such as rye, wheat, oat, barley, pea and cool-season grasses grow actively in the late fall and early spring when other crops are inactive.
 They are beneficial both as rotation and cover crops, although intensive tillage can negate their effects.

 Soil types

-The soil management practices required to maintain soil tilth are a function of the type of soil.
-Sandy and gravelly soils are naturally deficient in small pores and are therefore drought prone, whereas loams and clays can retain and thus supply crops with more water.
+The soil management practices required to maintain soil tilth are a function of the soil type.
+Sandy and gravelly soils are naturally deficient in small pores and are therefore drought-prone, whereas loams and clays can retain and thus supply crops with more water.

 Coarse-textured, sandy soils

-Sandy soil has lower capacity to hold water and nutrients.
-Water is applied more frequently in smaller amounts to avoid it leaching and carrying nutrients below the root zone.
+Sandy soil has a lower capacity to hold water and nutrients.
+Water is frequently applied in smaller amounts to avoid leaching and carrying nutrients below the root zone.
 Routine application of organic matter increases sandy soil's ability to hold water and nutrients by 10 times or more.